youwenshao/staffroom/README.md

 This application is designed for:
 - **SSPE Students**: Current students in the Department of Sports Science and Physical Education at CUHK
 - **Faculty Members**: Instructors who need to review or create teaching plans
-- **IT Staff**: Department IT personnel responsible for maintaining and reviewing the application

 ---